 There are Sidewalks all around the Volcano and you can stand and watch the show at any location you like, however, some points are better than others.

 Directing in front of the volcano is the largest and closest to the action.
 From here you will really feel the heat and get the most dramatic experience.
 However, you will not be alone and this is easily the most crowded.
 Get there early and stake out a spot and you will be rewarded with the best show.
-But his does mean spending quite a while doing nothing while you wait for the show to start.
-Latecomers will also cram in around you as the hour draw near!
+But this does mean spending quite a while doing nothing while you wait for the show to start.
+Latecomers will also cram in around you as the hour draws near!

 We have highlighted orange viewpoints on the map.
-These are great spots that still give unobstructed views and are likely less crowded.
-These you can rock up late and still get a great view.
+These are great spots that still give unobstructed views and are likely less crowded where you can rock up late and still get a great view.
 The lower orange area highlighted on the map is particularly good for photographers or videographers.
 If you are looking to set up a Tripod the Green Zone will just be too busy and you can expect to get the tripod kicked (possibly accidentally!) and your shot ruined!